matheus23/irreactive.com/content/declarative-apis.md

   alt="All Expression Blocks one by one" width="362px"
 >
 All different expression types imagined as Lego bricks, one by one.
+Round bricks are of type stencil, pointy bricks pictures and half-circle connectors are for lists.
 </ImgCaptioned>

 And I think this trick is very effective at creating intuition for types, so I'm using it here.
 You can clearly see how a `circle` expression could not fit cleanly into a `moveTo` expression, but into an `outlined` expression.